 If, like the rest of the world, you're found yourself obsessed with the Pussycat Doll's React video earlier this year, featuring a trés steamy dance routine, now's the time to learn it yourself.
 Empowering dance studio, School of SOS, teaches slick choreography to the latest bops – meaning that once quarantine is over and you're back on the dancefloor, you'll be fiercer than ever.

 Try your first SOS digital class for free, monthly subscriptions start from £4.99.

 9) Les Mills classes on Demand

-The creators of globally iconic classes such as BODYCOMBAT, BODYPUMP and BODYBALANCE have made them available to try out at home, via the on-demand platform.
-The platform now boasts over a thousand different workouts, which they say are infused with scientific research to help each attendee get the most out of their session.
+The creators of globally iconic classes such as BODYCOMBAT, BODYPUMP and BODYBALANCE have now made them available to try out at home, via their on-demand platform.
+It now boasts over a thousand different workouts, which the Les Mills team say are infused with scientific research to help each attendee get the most out of their session.
 Classes range from 15 minute bursts to hourlong sessions.

 £11.95 per month (free trial for 14 days), visit LES MILLS on Demand for more information.